Important! Please schedule an appointment before coming to the embassy.

 The following documents must be presented in any case:

-- Original Birth Certificate of the applicant with apostille and birth certificates of his/her parents (American birth certificate must show the city of birth, not just the county; "long form, "book copy").
+Original birth certificates of his/her parents (American birth certificates must show the city/town of birth, not just the county: "long form", "book copy").

-- Original Marriage Certificate with apostille or divorce decree (including custodial agreement) of parents (if applicable).
+Original marriage certificate with apostille and/or divorce decree (including custodial agreement) of parents (if applicable).

-- Original Marriage Certificate with apostille or divorce decree of the applicant (if applicable).
+Original marriage certificate with apostille and/or divorce decree of the applicant (if applicable).

-- Original Alien Registration Card or valid visa of the applicant (if applicable) and his/her Austrian parent(s).
+Original Permanent Resident Card or valid visa of the applicant (if applicable)

 The Embassy cannot be held liable for any loss or theft of documents while handled by a mail/postal service.